AdobeDocs/analytics.en/help/implement/vars/page-vars/referrer.md

 Referrer is [mapped for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) under the XDM field `web.webReferrer.URL`.

+The Web SDK includes this dimension on every event hit.

 ## Referrer using the Adobe Analytics extension

 You can set referrer either while configuring the Analytics extension (global variables) or under rules.